Le Thi Thu Thuy: Career

-She was a vice-president at Lehman Brothers from 2000 to 2008 and then joined Vingroup where she started by working on the company's international investments and partnerships.
+She joined Vingroup in 2008 after working as a manager in Navigos which is a human resources company in Vietnam.

 In 2017, she was made responsible for opening the first automobile factory in Vietnam – a new venture for Vingroup which planned to establish VinFast as a new automobile brand.
 Initially, VinFast sold traditional ICE cars, such as its version of the BMW X5, in its domestic market.
 Madame Thuy is now the chief executive of VinFast and, under her leadership, the company plans to go fully electric and market its products globally.

+In late 2021, she was appointed Global CEO, overseeing operations in markets such as Vietnam, the U.S., Canada, France, Germany, and the Netherlands.
+Under her leadership, VinFast has transitioned to producing 100% electric vehicles, aiming to become a global smart electric car manufacturer.